vulpemventures/banco/README.md

 - **Liquidity efficient**  The maker can create a transaction that can be fulfilled by the taker at any time (as long the maker does not cancel it wih a double-spend).
 This allows the taker to provide liquidity via automated bots that can fulfill the transaction without the risk of the capital to be locked for a long time (as it happens with time-locked contracts).

 - **Decentralized** The protocol is completely decentralized and does not require any trusted third party, being non-custodial for traders and capital efficient for market makers, without the need of centralized "order-book" server.
 The taker simply observes the mempool for pending contracts to fulfill.

+## 🧿 Protocol

+### 🍔 TL;DR

+It requires two transactions, one to **fund** the "trade contract" and another to either **fulfill** or **cancel** it.
+*Anyone* can fulfill the contract as soon is seen on the mempool, but only the maker can cancel it.
+The contract enforces that the first output has the requested value, asset and script in the spending transaction.

 In-depth explanation can be found in the [protocol](./PROTOCOL.md) document.